 TEMPEH CHOW MEIN

-Easy recipe and ready in about 30 minutes.
-If you’re not a fan of tempeh, this can easily be made into a vegetable chow mein by adding in more vegetables.
+Tempeh Chow Mein is an easy recipe that’s ready in about 30 minutes!
+If you’re not a fan of tempeh, this can easily be made into a vegetable chow mein by adding more vegetables.

-- 8 oz. package chow mein noodles or thin spaghetti noodles
+- 8 – 12 oz. package chow mein noodles or spaghetti noodles

 - 2 (8oz.) packages tempeh